"Who touches this

 try to move the tracheal tube

 knotting all the tubes, even in his heart.

 In the florescent light

-A furtive call to the surgeon on duty
+A furtive call to the resident on duty

 on my way to the airport,

 and the situation is seen in a different light ‑

 "We're still in the ball park"

 to endless tubes